-In the 1990s, Kellog’s made a $65m investment to launch three new cereals to the 950m+ customer base in India.
-However, what Kelloggs failed to realise was that according to Indian tradition, the day should begin with a hot meal – a stark contrast to a bowl of cereal with cold milk.
+In the 1990s, Kellogg’s made a $65m investment to launch three new cereals to the 950m+ customer base in India.
+However, what Kelloggs failed to realize was that according to Indian tradition, the day should begin with a hot meal – a stark contrast to a bowl of cereal with cold milk.
 Despite continuing to invest heavily, by 2010 Kelloggs had generated only $70 million in revenue and captured less than 1% of their target market.

-Although the Internet has proven to be a democratising force, there will always be offline factors to consider.
+Although the Internet has proven to be a democratizing force, there will always be offline factors to consider.
 British SMEs risk making the same mistake as Kelloggs if they fail to consider the cultural implications that may affect their international sales – very few small companies can afford to absorb losses on the same scale.

 2. Failure to define and refine processes

 When dealing with a single, domestic market, SMEs can deploy a single framework of supporting processes with relatively low risk.
 Expanding business across boarders requires re-engineering many of these processes to cope with a change in requirements.
-Payment handling is often not at the forefront of considerations when expanding internationally but needs to be to ensure that customers get the services they demand, and that profit margins are maximised.
+Payment handling is often not at the forefront of considerations when expanding internationally but needs to be to ensure that customers get the services they demand, and that profit margins are maximized.
 This requires a process that is seamless and transparent.
 Payment channels used for domestic transactions may not have the capability to support international card payments, or they may apply handling charges.
 The added cost-per-transaction would reduce profit margin to the level at which it makes international expansion economically unviable.

 Businesses need to identify and implement a more cost-effective, flexible payment solution.
-The same goes for other processes (shipping, translation, customer service) that will need to be rationalised and streamlined for use across the globe.
+The same goes for other processes (shipping, translation, customer service) that will need to be rationalized and streamlined for use across the globe.
 If the capabilities are not there internally, partnerships or collaboration are both cost-efficient options.